p2-inc/phasetwo-docs/docs/introduction/sdks.md

 Much of the functionality described here is documented in our [API](/api/) section.
 Our API is built as extensions to the standard [Keycloak Admin REST API](https://www.keycloak.org/docs-api/20.0.1/rest-api/index.html), and can be used in a similar way.

-We have built modern API libraries that complement the most popular Keycloak Admin libraries built for several common languages.
+Modern API libraries are available for several common languages.
+They complement some of the popular Keycloak Admin libraries.
 These are available as open source at the links below, or you can choose to generate your own using our [OpenAPI spec file](https://raw.githubusercontent.com/p2-inc/phasetwo-docs/master/openapi.yaml).

 ### SDK libraries